Dekamik/farstu/README.md

 ## Running the application on kiosk mode on Raspberry Pi

 1. Install unclutter with `sudo apt install unclutter`
-2. Copy the contents of the autostart file into either: a.
-The local autostart (`/home/pi/.config/lxsession/LXDE-pi/autostart`) b.
-The global autostart (`/etc/xdg/lxsession/LXDE-pi/autostart`)
+2. Copy the contents of the autostart file into either:
+    1. The wayfire config (`/home/pi/.config/wayfire.ini`)
+    2. The local autostart (`/home/pi/.config/lxsession/LXDE-pi/autostart`)
+    3. The global autostart (`/etc/xdg/lxsession/LXDE-pi/autostart`)
 3. Restart the raspberry pi

 ### Development